 1. Define the type of the essay

-First, you need to determine which type of essay you want to write.
+First, you need to determine which type of essay you want to write or even if you want to write an article at all.
+You may decide to hire a cheap essay writing service.
 In standard tests taken from, they are often asked to write a problematic essay when it is necessary to state an opinion on a given problem and an argumentative essay where it is necessary to analyze the presented arguments against or in defense of one or another point of view.

 2. Determine the volume of the essay